 Myanmar stepped onto the Southeast Asian travel circuit in 2011 after decades under military rule.
 It soon emerged as a sought after destination with its pagoda strewn horizons and fascinating cultures as intrepid travellers were eager to explore the country.
 However, it is still plagued with political and social issues and ethnic divisions, most notably the attempted genocide of the Rohingya population, which has left many people reconsidering travelling to Myanmar on ethical grounds.

 However, for those who are still intrigued by this incredible country, it’s definitely worth a visit and is a highly rewarding experience.
 For a country that has only been opened to the world for less than a decade, there is still a sense of mystery surrounding it, so this post has 10 things you need to know about travelling to Myanmar that hopefully covers all the essential information.

-It also includes why boycotting the country on ethical and responsible travel grounds is not the appropriate response to its appalling human rights record as well as why you need to taste Burmese food, emerging hiking hotspots and what to do now that temples have slowly been closed in Bagan.
+It also includes why boycotting the country on ethical and responsible travel grounds is not the appropriate response to its appalling human rights record.
+As well as why you need to taste Burmese food, the emerging hiking hotspots and what to do now that temples have slowly been closed in Bagan.

 So, keep reading for everything you need to know when travelling to Myanmar!

 Disclaimer: this post contains affiliate links which means I get commission if you buy a product through my link at no extra cost to you.
 By doing so, I can keep this blog going and continue to create helpful guides for you.

 1. The people are some of the friendliest on the planet

 Mingalabar! is hello in Burmese and it’s a phrase you’ll hear constantly while travelling in Myanmar.
 From the farmers you pass on your Inle Lake trek, to the souvenir sellers at Bagan and the local passengers on buses, everyone will greet you with a giant smile and hello.